Skip to content

 The New Member Orientation Committee welcomes new members to the Academy and conducts an in-person orientation session at the meeting at which the new member is inducted, providing information on the Academy’s structures, activities and history.
 Participation in the orientation is a pre-condition to admission, unless waived by the Executive Committee.

-Andrea L. Dooley, Chair
+Andrea Laiacona Dooley, Chair

 Ruben R. Armendariz